prebid/prebid.github.io/dev-docs/modules/konduit.md

 # Konduit Accelerate Module
 {:.no_toc}

-This module is required to apply [Konduit](http://konduit.me/)’s video acceleration optimization to a publisher’s existing Prebid setup.
-For instructions detailing how to add this module, please see below.
+The Konduit Acceleratemodule applies the [Konduit](http://konduit.me/)’s video acceleration optimization to a publisher’s existing Prebid setup.
+This optimization can reduce load times and increase ad starts.
+To install the module, follow the instructions below:

 ### Step 1: Prepare the base Prebid file